rbertolusso/rbertolusso.github.io/_posts/2016-10-28-LR02-SDline-GoA-regression.md

 ### The graph of averages

-* If you partition your x axis let's say at every inch, the graph of averages is the collection of points where the x-coordinate is the center of the vertical strip, and the y-coordinate the *mean* of all the y-values contained in that strip.
+* If you partition your $x$ axis let's say at every inch, the graph of averages is the collection of points where the $x$-coordinate is the center of the vertical strip, and the $y$-coordinate the *mean* of all the $y$-values contained in that strip.
 (Of course your selection of a different strip width will give a different result, as it happens with histograms)